How It WorksFAQAbout(484) 444-3503team@acolite.aiGet a Quote →

 Q.02What is umbrella insurance for contractors?

-Umbrella insurance (often called excess liability) sits above your general liability, commercial auto, and employer liability policies — adding additional limits on top.
+Umbrella insurance (often called excess liability) sits above your general liability, commercial auto, and employer liability policies, adding additional limits on top.
 When a claim exceeds your underlying policy's limit, the umbrella picks up the next layer.
-It's the cheapest way to buy meaningful liability capacity.
+It is a cost-effective way to add liability capacity.

 Q.03Do contractors need umbrella insurance?